 Best Turntable under $1000

-Although the priciest turntables run over $1000 (check this listing for the latest live prices), savvy consumers can find a high-end turntable of similar quality under the four-digit price tag.
+Although the priciest turntables run over $1000, savvy consumers can find a high-end turntable of similar quality under the four-digit price tag.
 Leading the under $1000 turntable ensemble, the Music Hall MMF 5.1 makes it seem like you are attending a live concert.

 Music Hall MMF 5.1